sagesolar/Corpus-of-Taylor-Swift/README.md

 ### SongOccurrences

-These are a collection of one or more labels representing the album songs and corresponding times that a lyric word occurs in each song.
-If a lyric word occurs on more than five songs, then the first five songs are listed, followed by a `...MANY` label to represent the rest.
+These are a collection of one or more labels representing album songs and corresponding times that a lyric word occurs in each song.
+If a lyric word occurs in more than five songs, then the first five songs are listed, followed by a `...MANY` label to represent the rest.

 For example, the lyric word `kid` has the `SongOccurrences` values: